ffelten/CrazyRL/README.md

 `render_mode = "unity"`

 The simulation is more realistic with 3D drones on a 3D Cartesian reference frame based on the Crazyflie [lighthouse reference frame](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/terminology_definitions/).
 It is modelled using the [crazy_rl_uinty](https://github.com/ffelten/CrazyRL/tree/main/crazy_rl_unity) application created with Unity.
+For more information on the application's features: [read me](https://github.com/ffelten/CrazyRL/tree/main/crazy_rl_unity/readme.md)

 Available in the Numpy version.